huynhnguyen-haku/huynhnguyen-haku/README.md

 ## <img src="https://raw.githubusercontent.com/nixin72/nixin72/master/wave.gif" width="50px" height="50px"></img> About Me

 - :credit_card: My full name is **Huynh Hoang Khoi Nguyen** <img src="https://c.tenor.com/0MzHwuVYNcEAAAAC/sashimi-sushi.gif" width="400" height = "250" align="right"/>
-- :school: I'm the second year student at **FPT University - Ho Chi Minh City Campus**
+- :school: I'm the third year student at **FPT University - Ho Chi Minh City Campus**
 - :books: Currently studying **Software Engineering**
-- :sweat_smile: Prefer to be a tester in the future. :penguin:
+- :sweat_smile: Prefer to be a web developer in the future. :penguin:
-- :monocle_face: I'm interested in coding, writing cooking recipes, and translating history.
+- :monocle_face: I'm interested in coding, writing contents for my youtube channel, and editing videos.
-- :sunglasses: My quote is ***"Building a software is like cooking food"***
+- :sunglasses: My favorite quote is ***"I may not have gone where I intended to go, but I think I have ended up where I needed to be"***